-As beauty editors, we consider ourselves fairly well-versed when it comes to superfoods.
+As beauty editors, we consider ourselves reasonably well-versed when it comes to superfoods.
 We snack on blueberries to load up on antioxidants and chop up tomatoes to decrease our chances of sunburn.
 And yet, there's always something new and unknown out there—in this case, we're talking about the ancient Chinese goji berry.
 We started noticing them as our açaí bowl obsession increased since they're frequently sprinkled on top for a mere dollar more.

-Benefits of Goji Berries
+Benefits of Goji Berries for Skin

 Before you go shoveling this superfood into your mouth by the handful—10 to 30 grams is the recommended daily serving for goji berries.

-Many brands incorporate this beneficial berry into their products, and it's very easy to rotate them into your daily routine.
+Many brands incorporate this beneficial berry into their products, and it's simple to rotate them into your daily routine.
 Shah suggests this tinted moisturizer from First Aid Beauty, shown above.
 It's super lightweight and gives you buildable coverage, all while utilizing the goji berry as its main ingredient to brighten the complexion, strengthen the skin's elasticity, and even out skin texture.
-For all of you DIY fans out there, Shah gave us the scoop on how to make your own at-home goji berry face mask.
-Just steep the berries in hot water, and spread the cooled liquid over your skin with a cotton round—it's that simple!
+Because goji berries are so abundant in amino acids (they contain 18 in total, including eight essential amino acids), they're a great source of hydration.
+Amino acids also increase the efficacy of other hydrating agents in skincare products by transporting moisture through the skin.

 There are so many different ways to enjoy goji berries.
 You can buy them raw and dried at any health store (or even online) and pop them into your mouth as a snack (they taste slightly sweet, with an herbal aftertaste).
-Another option is adding them to your morning smoothie, trail mix, cereal, and even baked goods (a Pinterest search will yield plenty of yummy-looking recipes).
+Another option is adding them to your morning smoothie, trail mix, cereal, or even baked goods (a Pinterest search will yield plenty of yummy-looking recipes).
 For a soothing sip, you can brew goji berries in tea—just add a handful to a glass of hot or cold water and let them sit for about 10 minutes.
 They'll plump up and get juicy, and then you can drink the tea and eat the berries.
-Simple!
+Yum!